So you’re thinking of selling your first home and buying your second. Where on earth do you start?

 Obviously, if another buyer tries to cash you out and you haven’t sold your house, this will be a problem for you.

-Can you insist on no cash-out clause?
+Can you insist on no escape clause?
 You can try but I would be surprised if a seller took your offer, even in a buyers market.
 Any professionals dealing with a seller would not be doing their job if they did not point out the risk to them.

 What are the odds of being cashed out?
 Reasonably high.
 If you liked the property enough to offer on it chances are so will someone else.